 One of the side chapels has a statue of Christ with graphic lacerations, but the strangest thing is that it also has articulated neck and arms.
 The hinges on the shoulders allow the arms to be folded, reducing the image to be paraded in a glass coffin on holidays.
 However, the articulated neck seems to have sinister motives, since apparently someone would hide behind the crucifix and at appropriate moments, would move the head of the Christ, «demonstrating» the sanctity of the statue to astonished converts; This must have been very convincing.
 A virgin representing the Pachamama (mother earth) is carved on the main altar, with completely bare breasts, evidencing the incongruent coexistence between colonial Catholicism and indigenous religion.

 The statue of the White Christ in Cusco has a height of 8 m, is located in Pukamoqo hill (red hill) 6 km from Cusco; The open arms of the statue represent the protection of the people of Cusco.
-The work belongs to the local sculptor Francisco Olazo Allende, who also made the Santa Clara arch.
+This fantastic work belongs to Francisco Olazo Allende, who was also the creator of the work of Santa Clara el Arco.
 The figure is made in a very traditional way, and was worked by the locals; It was built in 1945 and was a donation from the Palestinian Arab colony to Cusco.

 The stone of the 12 angles is a stone that is part of an old Inca wall, it is carved in such a way that it has 12 angles perfectly fitted with the stones around it, it is located in Hatun Rumiyoq street (of the major rock) and It is part of the bases of the palace of Inca Roca and where the Archbishop’s Palace is currently located.
 This stone, besides representing a very special historical element, is a sample of the high level of engineering achieved by the Incas.